 That’s life, and that’s what your emergency fund is for.

-Because if you don’t set aside money for emergencies, you can easily get hit with – and caught up in – even more debt.
+Because if you don’t prepare for emergencies, you can easily get hit with – and caught up in – even more debt.

-47% of Americans don’t even have enough money to cover a $400 emergency.
+47% of people don’t even have enough money to cover a $400 emergency.